Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 A single instance of SHA3-384 function processes input message at the rate of ``104 byte / 1100 cycles`` at 310.75MHz.

-The hardware resource utilizations of SHA3-384 is listed in :numref:`tab1SHA3384` below:
+The hardware resource utilizations of SHA3-384 are listed in :numref:`tab1SHA3384` below:

 .. _tab1SHA3384: